Posts

 Image

 To the international student who has just arrived in Germany in the early winter days, I know how your past few days might have been.
-If you've landed in a city with a strong international student community (especially South Asians) like Berlin, Frankfurt, Cologne, or Hamburg - kudos to you!
+If you've landed in a city with a strong international student community (especially Bangladeshi) like Berlin, Frankfurt, or Hamburg - kudos to you!
 You might have support in all aspects of life.
-But if you’ve found yourself in a place where your home country’s community isn’t as active, please pay special attention to taking care of yourself; especially your mental health .
+But if you’ve found yourself in a place where your home country’s community is not as active, please pay special attention to taking care of yourself; especially your mental health .
 And please, don’t fall into the trap of thinking, “Oh, I’m a strong, independent woman.
 Nothing’s wrong.
 I can handle this.”
 Of course, you can handle everything, but allow yourself to embrace the vulnerability of being in a new place.
 There’s a certain beauty in this phase; please don’t let it slip away unnoticed.
-My first few days were filled with emotional turmoil.
-The apartment assigned to us by the President’s Welcome Award Team in Brucklyn has a be...
+Even after getting accepted into the long cherished Human Rights Master's Programme, securing a wonderful scholarship, m y first few days were filled w...

 A Night to Cherish Forever: FAU Awards 2024